ABN Instructions - JF Part A

-|Header – Blanks A-C, the header of the notice, must be completed by the notifier prior to delivering the ABN.
+Blanks A-C, the header of the notice, must be completed by the notifier prior to delivering the ABN.

-Notifiers must place their name, address, and telephone number (including TTY number when needed) at the top of the notice.
-This information may be incorporated into a notifier's logo at the top of the notice by typing, hand-writing, pre-printing, using a label or other means.
+|Blank (A) Notifier(s)||Notifiers must place their name, address, and telephone number (including TTY number when needed) at the top of the notice.
+This information may be incorporated into a notifier's logo at the top of the notice by typing, handwriting, pre-printing, using a label or other means.

-If the billing and notifying entities are not the same, the name of more than one entity may be given in the Header as long as it is specified in the Additional Information (H) section who should be contacted for questions.
+If the billing and notifying entities are not the same, the name of more than one entity may be given in the Header as long as it is specified in the Additional Information (H) section who should be contacted for billing questions.

-|Blank (B) Patient Name||Notifiers must enter the first and last name of the beneficiary receiving the notice, and a middle initial should also be used if there is one on the beneficiary's Medicare card.
+|Blank (B) Patient Name||Notifiers must enter the first and last name of the beneficiary receiving the notice, and a middle initial if there is one on the Medicare card.
 The ABN will not be invalidated by a misspelling or missing initial, as long as the beneficiary or representative recognizes the name listed on the notice as that of the beneficiary.|

 |Blank (C) Identification Number||Use of this field is optional.
 Notifiers may enter an identification number for the beneficiary that helps to link the notice with a related claim.
 The absence of an identification number does not invalidate the ABN.
-An internal filing Number created by the notifier, such as a medical record number, may be used.
-Medicare IDs or Social Security Number (SSN) should not appear on the notice, however, if the Medicare ID or SSN is listed on the ABN, Medicare Administrative Contractors (MACs) must not use this requirement to invalidate the ABN.|
+An internal filing number created by the notifier, such as a medical record number, may be used.
+Use of beneficiaries Medicare ID (MBI), HICN or Social Security number will render the ABN invalid.|

-The following descriptors may be used in the header of Blank (D):
+|Blank (D)||The following descriptors may be used in the header of Blank (D):

-In the case of partial denials, notifiers must list in Blank (D) the excess component(s) of the item or service for which denial is expected.
+In the case of partial denials, notifiers must list in the column under Blank (D) the excess component(s) of the item or service for which denial is expected.

-For repetitive or continuous noncovered care, notifiers must specify the frequency and/or duration of the item or service.
+For repetitive or continuous non-covered care, notifiers must specify the frequency and/or duration of the item or service.

-General descriptions of specifically grouped supplies are permitted.
+General descriptions of specifically grouped supplies are permitted in this column.
 For example, "wound care supplies" would be a sufficient description of a group of items used to provide this care.
 An itemized list of each supply is generally not required.

 When a reduction in service occurs, notifiers must provide enough additional information so that the beneficiary understands the nature of the reduction.
 For example, entering "wound care supplies decreased from weekly to monthly" would be appropriate to describe a decrease in frequency for this category of supplies; just writing "wound care supplies decreased" is insufficient.

-In this blank, notifiers must explain, in beneficiary friendly language, why they believe the items or services described in Blank (D) may not be covered by Medicare.
-Three commonly used reasons for noncoverage are:
+|Blank (E) Reason Medicare May Not Pay||In the column under this header, notifiers must explain, in beneficiary friendly language, why they believe the items or services listed in the column under Blank (D) may not be covered by Medicare.
+Three commonly used reasons for non-coverage are:

-Notifiers must complete Blank (F) to ensure the beneficiary has all available information to make an informed decision about whether or not to obtain potentially noncovered services.
+|Blank (F) Estimated Cost||Notifiers must complete the column under Blank (F) to ensure the beneficiary has all available information to make an informed decision about whether or not to obtain potentially non-covered services.

-Notifiers must make a good faith effort to insert a reasonable estimate for all of the items or services listed in Blank (D).
+Notifiers must make a good faith effort to insert a reasonable estimate for all of the items or services listed under Blank (D).
 In general, we would expect that the estimate should be within $100 or 25% of the actual costs, whichever is greater; however, an estimate that exceeds the actual cost substantially would generally still be acceptable, since the beneficiary would not be harmed if the actual costs were less than predicted.

 For a service that costs $250: